xfonelabs/ubports-porting-community-ports-android10-oneplus-nord-n100-oneplus-billie2/README.md

 | -----------------------:|:------------------------------------------------------------------------------------------------------------------------------ |
 |US Metro by T-Mobile| BE82CF https://onepluscommunityserver.com/list/Unbrick_Tools/OnePlus_Nord_N100/Metro_by_T-Mobile_BE82CF/Q/OnePlus_Nord_N100_Metro-by-T-Mobile_OxygenOS_10.5.8.zip
 |US T-Mobile | BE82CB https://onepluscommunityserver.com/list/Unbrick_Tools/OnePlus_Nord_N100/T-Mobile_BE82CB/Q/OnePlus_Nord_N100_T-Mobile_OxygenOS_10.5.8.zip

+##Verizon variants dont even try the bootloader is locked and cant be unlocked.

 ## Unlock bootloader
 - Boot the device, do not connect to wifi or create any account we don not need that.
 Setup the device offline